datenanfragen/website/content/en/privacy.md

 - Duration of storage: as long as there are legal storage obligations

 #### Newsletter
-We offer a newsletter with information about the activities of the association and for which you can register e.g. in the membership application form.
-If you decide to do so, we will send you the relevant information via the contact option you have provided (by e-mail or post).
+We offer a newsletter with information about the activities of the association and for which you can register through the membership application form or through our website.
+If you decide to do so, we will send you the relevant information by e-mail.

 The subscription is entirely voluntary for you.
-It is currently only available to members of the association.

-- Affected data: the contact details you provided (an email address with an optional PGP key or a postal mail address)
+- Affected data: the contact details you provided (an email address with an optional PGP key)
 - Lawful basis: By subscribing, you consent to the sending of the newsletter in accordance with Art.
 6(1) lit. a GDPR.
 You can revoke this consent at any time; you can find out how to do this in the section “Right to revoke given consent”.
-- Duration of storage: for the duration of your membership or until you unsubscribe from the newsletter, whichever happens first
+- Duration of storage: until you unsubscribe from the newsletter
 - Data disclosure: The newsletter is sent by the board.

 ### External services